ctnitchie/lwrpc/README.md

 ### From node.js clients

-    // Load the 'fetch' polyfill and other dependencies require('node-fetch');
+    // Load a 'fetch' polyfill and other dependencies require('isomorphic-fetch');
     const io = require('socket.io-client');

     // Load the library